Analysis | Even with omicron, coronavirus vaccines have been enormously effective

 Again, this is solely data from the omicron surge, cases and deaths from the past three months.
 That’s important to emphasize because there’s a common misunderstanding that omicron is fairly harmless, readily evades vaccines or both.
 This shows both the toll the variant has incurred in the U.S. and that vaccination appears to make a difference.

 That’s more obvious if we go one geographic level lower.
 New York City publishes weekly data on the relative hospitalization rates of the vaccinated and unvaccinated populations.
 As cases surged early this year, so did hospitalizations within both groups.
-But, at the peak in cases, the rate of hospitalizations was 13 times higher among the unvaccinated than among the unvaccinated.
+But, at the peak in cases, the rate of hospitalizations was 13 times higher among the unvaccinated than among the vaccinated.

 The Centers for Disease Control and Prevention also collects data on vaccine efficacy, but it operates at a delay — particularly when tallying fatalities.
 Its most recent figures on the death toll are from the beginning of January, near the front end of the country’s recent surge.
-But we can expect that, as those numbers are updated, we’ll see a similar national effect as was recorded in New York City: more vaccination means fewer deaths.
+But we can expect that, as those numbers are updated, we’ll see a similar national effect as was recorded in New York City: More vaccination means fewer deaths.

 Again, this should not be a surprise.
-But given that the virus continues to spread (and that there are indicators the recent decline in cases might reverse), it’s worth reiterating the unsurprising conclusion: vaccinations save lives.
-Just in the U.S., well over 160,000 people died from the virus who might have lived had they been vaccinated.
+But given that the virus continues to spread (and that there are indicators the recent decline in cases might reverse), it’s worth reiterating the unsurprising conclusion: Vaccinations save lives.
+Just in the U.S., well over 160,000 people died of the virus who might have lived had they been vaccinated.

 Hong Kong serves as a stark lesson in that reality — but we have already learned that lesson frequently much closer to home.